-Amazon Go stores: Where are they and how do they work?
+Amazon Go and Amazon Fresh: How the 'Just walk out' tech works

 - Amazon Go Grocery: Produce, ready-made dinners, and household essentials

+And there are similar stores in London, but in the UK they are called Amazon Fresh.

 These stores work by using the same types of technologies found in self-driving cars, such as computer vision, sensor fusion, and deep learning.

 This technology can detect when products are taken or returned to the shelves and keeps track of them in your virtual cart.
 When you leave the store with your goods, your Amazon account is charged and you are sent a receipt.

-I've visited Amazon's original Seattle Amazon Go store to experience the "future of retail".
-The first thing to note is that the technology works extremely well - I had my receipt emailed to us in no time at all and the system wasn't fooled by us picking up things and putting them back through indecision.

-The most fascinating thing about the experience is how you feel about picking things up and putting them back.
-It's a bit like the feeling you get when removing something from your hotel minibar - have you been charged just by lifting it out of its spot in the cabinet?
-And there's a definite feeling that you could be stealing by "just walking out" - is security going to come and stop you?
-Are you being overcharged?
-Are you going to be undercharged?

-To get started with Amazon Go, you need an Amazon account, a supported smartphone, and the free Amazon Go app.
+To get started, you need an Amazon account, a supported smartphone, and the free app.
 You scan the app as you enter the store to get through a turnstile.
-You then put away your phone and began shopping - picking up items, putting them in a basket or in bags (without needing to scan each item).
+You then put away your phone and began shopping - picking up items, and putting them in a basket or in bags (without needing to scan each item).
 You can just walk out when you're finished.

 You don't need to check out and you can replace items at any time.

-The Amazon Go app has a navigation bar at the bottom with tabs for four screens: Key, Receipts, About, and More.
+The app has a navigation bar at the bottom with tabs for four screens: Key, Receipts, About, and More.
 The Key screen seems to bring up the QR code that the store's turnstiles scan to let you in, while the Receipt screen shows what you bought after you've left.

 'Just Walk Out' tech